ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 - **Brand Name Drugs**: Original drugs developed by pharmaceutical companies, protected by patents, and marketed under proprietary names
 - **Generic Drugs**: Copies of brand-name drugs that have the same active ingredients, strength, dosage form, and route of administration, but sold under generic chemical names or different brand names after the original patent expires

-### Good Manufacturing Processes (GMP)

-Mandated by the FDA to ensure consistent drug quality:

-- Validated manufacturing processes
-- Clean and hygienic facilities
-- Qualified personnel and training
-- Detailed documentation
-- Regular audits and inspections

 ### Brand Name Drug Development

 In order for a newly patented, *Brand Name* drug to come to market, the FDA must first approve it.
 The process generally is as follows: